nertzy/node-gemfire/doc/api.md

 ### region.executeFunction(functionName, options)

 Executes a Java function on any servers in the cluster containing the region. `functionName` is the full Java class name of the function that will be called.
-Options may be either an array of arguments, or an options object containing the optional fields `arguments` and `filters`.
+Options may be either an array of arguments, or an options object.

  * `options.arguments`: the arguments to be passed to the Java function
- * `options.filter`: an array of keys to be sent to the Java function as the filter.
+ * `options.filter`: an array of keys to be sent to the Java function as the filter

 region.executeFunction returns an EventEmitter which emits the following events: